Abdelrahman-tlayjeh/helpers_modules/tables_scraper/README.md

 # Tables Scraper
-## a helper module to scrapes tables from both static and dynamic web pages
+## a module to scrape tables from both static and dynamic web pages

 ## usage: